kinerik/pyrogram/README.rst

 -   ⚡️ **Fast**: Crypto parts are boosted up by TgCrypto_, a high-performance library written in pure C.
 -   ⏱ **Asynchronous**: Pyrogram delivers extra performance while running on one OS-level thread only.
 -   🔄 **Updated** to the latest Telegram API version, currently Layer 82 on top of MTProto 2.0.
--   📖 **Documented**: Pyrogram API methods are documented and resemble the Telegram Bot API.
+-   📖 **Documented**: Pyrogram public API is well documented and resemble the Telegram Bot API.
 -   💯 **Full API**, allowing to execute any advanced action an official client is able to do, and more.

 Requirements